Below you will find the full list of the twelve archetypes of personality, along with a brief description of their typical traits.

 Yearning to realize its own sense of paradise

 We experience the Jungian archetypes as energies.
-As we have established, archetypes are expressed through intangible elements such as evoking emotions and conjuring imagery - elements that are intangible, but we somehow feel its presence.
+As we have established, archetypes are expressed through intangible elements such as evoking emotions and conjuring imagery - elements that are intangible, but we somehow feel its presence in our collective unconscious.
 Sometimes we feel overwhelmed with certain energies, but feel unable to accurately describe them.

-Whether its the Hero’s energies driving us to discipline our minds and go after what we want, or the Sage’s energies urging us to ponder upon things at a more profound level, or perhaps the Jester’s energies influencing us to inject humor into serious situations.
+Whether it’s the Hero’s energies driving us to discipline our minds and go after what we want, or Sage’s energies urging us to ponder upon things at a more profound level, or perhaps the Jester’s energies influencing us to inject humor into serious situations.
+Don’t we all need to avoid the unintended negative consequences strategy?
 These are all examples of how we experience Jungian archetypes as energies.

 It would be far too simplistic to say that each individual’s personality is merely made up of only one archetype.
-After all, human beings are far more complex than that.
-Typically, there can be several archetypes forming the core of our personalities.
+After all, human beings are far more complex than that when it comes to their collective unconscious.
+Typically, there can be several archetypes to form the core of our personalities and to develop ordinary solid virtues.

 However, only one archetype tends to have the greatest amount of influence or dominance in our personality.
 It is through identifying our primary personality archetype that we are able to define exactly which archetypal energy is governing our thoughts, feelings, and personalities.
 By doing that, we open ourselves up to understanding the hidden constructs of psyche and personality.

-Here is a detailed overview of the 12 archetypes and their most iconic personality traits and motivations:
+Here is a detailed overview of the 12 archetypes and their most iconic personality traits and motivations in our collective unconscious:

-The Caregiver is a compassionate altruist whose selflessness comes unparalleled.
+The Caregiver is a compassionate altruist whose selflessness comes unparalleled in a person’s human psyche.
 They're always willing to help the people around them, be it friends, strangers, or sometimes even foes.
 Their generosity inspires everyone around them and fills receivers with an immense amount of gratitude.

 The Creator archetype associates itself with being completely and entirely original.
 Their greatest pride lies in their ability to be creative when it comes to everyday life and achieving the goals that they've set for themselves.
-Creators are constantly paving ways for others to follow.
+Creators are constantly paving ways for others to follow, anything to develop artistic control.

 Think of the Explorer as an adventurer who wants to make his mark in the world and discover new lands.
 The Explorer archetype has high regard for his or her freedom.
 Sitting still for even just a short period of time can cause them to feel jittery, uneasy, and restless.
-They crave adventure and they feed on new experiences.
+They crave adventure and they feed on new experiences involving basic human motivations.

-This jungian archetype is known as the Hero.
-They thrive on bravado and seek every opportunity to display their formidable sense of courage.
-Individuals who identify with this archetype tend to feel the need to prove their worth by performing courageous acts.
-It's one of the defining attributes of a typical Hero, and what differentiates it from the 12 Jungian archetypes.
+This Jungian archetype is known as the Hero.
+They thrive on bravado and seek every opportunity to display their formidable sense of courage in their human psyche.
+Individuals who identify with this archetype tend to feel the need to prove their worth by performing courageous acts with their fight talent.
+It's one of the defining attributes of a typical hero archetype, and what differentiates it from the 12 Jungian archetypes.

 The Innocent archetype is typically naive and easily impressed by anything and everything, making them brilliant audiences for performances.
 However, their naivety is not what defines them.
 The Innocent archetype is best defined by its sheer positivity and optimism.